cpp-main/cpp-tbox/CONTRIBUTING.md

 ## Add new components

+If you add new components named `xxx`.

-If you have added xxx.cpp and xxx.h files, you should add the corresponding xxx\_test.cpp files in the same directory and implement its unit test cases, and make sure all unit tests pass.
+1. You should added xxx.cpp and xxx.h files.
+2. You should add the corresponding xxx\_test.cpp files in the same directory and implement its unit test cases, and make sure all unit tests pass.
-You'd better also implement the corresponding sample program to show how to use this module.
+3. You'd better also implement the corresponding sample program to show how to use this module.